How To Add or Remove Someone From A Mortgage

 By your current lender (usually, this is due to credit score or affordability, i.e. your income is not deemed acceptable or enough to pay the mortgage on your own), then don’t panic; there may be other lenders who are happy to offer you the mortgage – remember all lenders are different and some are much more generous than others (lending up to and over 5x income or higher in certain circumstances).

-You’ll have the best chance of getting advice from a mortgage expert, who knows the market and specialist areas to help (make an enquiry and we’ll get you to one!).
+You’ll have the best chance of getting advice from a mortgage expert who knows the market and specialist areas to help (enquire, and we’ll get you to one!).

-It is possible to remove a name from the mortgage and add a new wife, husband or partner to the mortgage as part of the same Transfer of Equity if someone else is joining the mortgage, of course.
+Of course, it is possible to remove a name from the mortgage and add a new wife, husband, or partner to the mortgage as part of the same Transfer of Equity if someone else is joining the mortgage.

 Removing somebody without buying out

 The main thing to remember is that you can remove someone from your mortgage without buying them out (so long as they agree!), and the lender approves it.
-It depends on the setup of the ownership – most property is owned jointly as “joint tenants” in industry jargon, meaning you both own it all, so essentially any equity in the property would be shared equally (or however you agree if different to this).
+It depends on the ownership setup—most property is owned jointly as “joint tenants” in industry jargon, meaning you both own it all, so essentially, any equity in the property would be shared equally (or however you agree if this is different).

 Some are set up as “tenants in common”, where you would have already agreed who owns what percentage of any equity (you’d probably know if you’d done this, but it’s worth checking with the solicitor who set it up).
 Either way, if you have agreed to it, it can be done relatively easily.

-To remove a name from a mortgage, you’ll need to apply for a “transfer of equity” to remove the name from the title deeds, while also allowing the mortgage lender to remove them from the mortgage.
+To remove a name from a mortgage, you’ll need to apply for a “transfer of equity” to remove the name from the title deeds while allowing the mortgage lender to remove them.
 Your mortgage lender will want to see that you can afford the mortgage on a single income instead of the previous two.

 Note: If you decide to sell the property, one of you could still port the mortgage to a new property, which would keep the same deal with the same lender and avoid any repayment penalties.